-STEP 11 - The final hearing
+STEP 9 - The final hearing

 Normally the final hearing is when the petition (and counterpetition, if one was filed) will be considered and all issues will be decided.
-If you do not go to the final hearing your case may be dismissed.

 HOW TO DRESS - Dress appropriately.
 No shorts, tank tops, or sandals.
 Do not chew gum.
-WHAT TO BRING - All evidence you want the court to consider in deciding your case, if your case is contested.
+WHAT TO BRING - All evidence you want the court to consider in deciding your case, if your case is contested